 Sidewalk carts, skilled vendors, and an appetite-seducing aroma that fills up the alleys: some of the best meals you get are from the street, even in a city like Rome, where fine dining is not a choice but a lifestyle.
 With its scrumptious street delights, Rome has successfully blurred the line between a humble Trapizzino and a Michelin-star three-course meal.
 Here are some of the best street foods you should not miss to have when in Rome:

 Pizza and Mortazza

 Pizza is the greatest gift given by Italy to mankind.
 Will there be anything sweeter than the pleasure of having pizza in its purest form?
 Pizza and Mortazza is nothing but pizza bread with bologna and it is the go-to street food of the locals.

-Suppli is a priced dish in Rome made from fried balls filled with mozzarella and marinara sauce.
+Suppli is a priced dish/food in Rome made from fried balls filled with mozzarella and marinara sauce.